 “When I got my first ultrasound, we noticed he was not growing as he should be.
 He had extra digits.
 When they tell you this, you never know what is going to happen,” said Kerrie Lemois, Karter’s mother.

-Reviewing the prenatal records, physician from the Department of Clinical Genomics suspected a genetic link to Karter’s disorder.
+Reviewing the prenatal records, physicians from the Department of Clinical Genomics suspected a genetic link to Karter’s disorder.
 Upon his birth and evaluation, they quickly referred him for genetic testing.

 “Based on his medical history and deformities at birth, we immediately suspected the diagnosis was within a particular group of disorders.
 We knew he had several birth defects, but suspected there may have been other organ systems involved.
 Our studies revealed additional findings associated with a suspected group of genetic disorders, confirming that we were on the right path.
 To confirm the diagnosis, we needed genetic testing,” said Pavel Pichurin, M.D., a medical geneticist.